J0K3Rn/Flask-Blog/README.md

 # Flask-Blog

-Flask blog website created with Jinja
+Flask blog website created with Jinja and Bootstrap

 Features:
 - Website created with Python Flask
 - Links to other blogs using dynamic urls
+- Retrieves json database from [npoint.io](https://www.npoint.io/)
+- Uses Bootstrap for website base

 How to run:
 - Download repository